PacificCommunity/seapodym-codebase/README.md

     [~/seapodym/example-configs/skipjack/]$ cp output/output_F0/skj_totbm.dym output/output_F0/skj_density_input.dym

+  Now modify the _initparfile.xml_ to have non-optimal parameters.
+For example, test the optimization with perturbed predation mortality slope coefficient _Mp\_mean\_exp_, adding 0.01 to it.
 Now you can run optimization

   [~/seapodym/example-configs/skipjack/]$ seapodym\_densities initparfile.xml

-  and compare its outputs with that provided in log file _opt.out_.
+  and compare the screen outputs with _opt.out_, and parameter estimates with those in _skipjack\_F0.xml_ parfile, which were used to produce pseudo-observations.

   Example #3. **Albacore**